 But worse, we’ve read accounts of people letting their black tanks loose on the way out or in a nearby sewer.
 And by doing any of those, dry camping in ANY parking lot is, if not already, going to be curtailed permanently.
 And, I can honestly appreciate why.

 It’s no secret that a many Walmarts are in ‘less than desirable locations’.
 We’ve noticed an influx of people hanging out at Walmart parking lots panhandling and loitering.
-One doesn’t have to have a Criminology degree to know that they’re not for the good which leaves question why anyone would want to even stay there anyway.
+One doesn’t have to have a Criminology degree to know that they’re not for the good which leaves question why anyone would want to even park overnight at a Walmart anyway.

 How to find Walmarts overnight parking for RVs?